 - Share the agreed local risk assessment tool or guidance with all team members to help them identify whether they are in an at-risk group.

-- Explain the need for staff to discuss with their manager any concerns as a result of the risk assessment guide or any concern or anxiety they might have (and offer them alternative routes of support prior to these discussions).
+- Explain the need for staff to discuss any concerns as a result of the risk assessment guide or any concern or anxiety they might have with their manager (and offer them alternative routes of support prior to these discussions).

 - Agree alternative routes through which individuals might raise concerns or flag the need for a risk assessment discussion.